 Pricing and availability

-Pre-orders for the Samsung Galaxy S9 open on March 2, and it rolls out on March 16, so you don’t have long to wait to get your hands on one.
-It’s available from all the major carriers in the U.S. and you can buy it unlocked from Amazon, Best Buy, Walmart, and a few others retailers.
-It costs $720 unlocked, which is far cheaper than Apple’s iPhone X, which starts at $1,000.
-It’s an easy win for the Galaxy S9.
+Both phones are available from all the major carriers in the U.S. and you can buy them unlocked direct from the manufacturers, or on Amazon, Best Buy, Walmart, and a few others retailers.
+The Samsung Galaxy S9 costs $720 unlocked, however, which is far cheaper than Apple’s iPhone X, which starts at $1,000.

 Overall winner: Apple iPhone X